prerakpatel51/satellite-image-segmentor/README.md

 # satellite-image-segmentor
-A gradio ui based web app  hosted deep learning model to segment satellite images Here's a basic README file for your project:
+A gradio ui based web app  hosted deep learning model to segment satellite images

----

 # Semantic Segmentation of Aerial Imagery

 This project demonstrates semantic segmentation of aerial imagery using deep learning techniques, specifically targeting satellite images.